 However, it should be acknowledged that redevelopment is a place-based activity, and thus, the recommendations below are not meant to be treated as a rigid set of requirements.
-Decisions surrounding the development of TRPs should be made with consideration of each municipality's unique political and land-use context.
-A printable version of this Evaluation Tool can be found in Appendix E.
+Decisions surrounding the development of TRPs should be made with

-Policy Component ent Checklist Item 1.
-All tenants who reside in the building are eligible /3 er atarr.
-2. The policy requires the applicant to notify residents who begin residency /1 Eligibility after the submittion of a development application of the application prior to signing any lease ELIGIBILITY TOTAL = /4 3.
+Policy Component Checklist Item Score 1.
+All tenants who reside in the building are eligible /3 Elizibility 2.
+The policy requires the applicant to notify residents who begin residency Eligibility after the submittion of a development application of the application prior signing any lease ELIGIBILITY TOTAL = /4 3.
 Primary rental housing is applicable /1 4.
 Secondary rental housing is applicable /2 Applicability 5.
-There is no required minimum number of rental units in the subject /1 Аррисавину building to be applicable for this policy 6.
-There is no required minimum number of rental units in the proposed /1 building for the policy to be applicable APPLICABILITY TOTAL = /5 7.
+There is no required minimum number of rental units in the subject Applicability building to be applicable for this policy 6.
+There is no required minimum number of rental units in the proposed building for the policy to be applicable APPLICABILITY TOTAL = /5 7.
 The City provides support in selecting a qualified TRC by providing a roster /1 of qualified TRCs Tenant Assistance 8.
-A TRC must be hired by the applicant from City roster /2 Teliant Assistance 9.
+A TRC must be hired by the applicant from City roster Teliant Assistance 9.
 The policy requires certain qualifications for the TRC, including tenant /2 relocation experience and being trauma-informed, culturally-informed and equity-informed TENANT ASSISTANCE TOTAL = /5

-10. Applicant is to find a minimum of 3 alternative units that suit tenant /1 Relocation Requirements needs, ideally within the same neighbourhood, unless otherwise preferred by tenant 11.
-If vacant units become available, applicant must offer alternative units /2 (item 10) from their own portfolio 12 12.
-Applicant must work to contact housing providers, arrange visits, and /2 secure replacement housing /2 RELOCATION REQUIREMENTS TOTAL = /= 13.
-The policy offers tenants the choice between lump sum or rent top- /5 /4 /4 up payments which are comparable in total value; at a minimum, this compensation is expected to cover the rent gap between the relocated unit Compensation and the existing unit 14.
+10. Applicant is to find a minimum of 3 alternative units that suit tenant needs, ideally within the same neighbourhood, unless otherwise preferred /1 by tenant Relocation Requirements 11.
+If vacant units become available, applicant must offer alternative units /2 (item 10) from their own portfolio , 12.
+Applicant must work to contact housing providers, arrange visits, and /2 secure replacement housing • RELOCATION REQUIREMENTS TOTAL = /5 13.
+The policy offers tenants the choice between lump sum or rent top- /4 up payments which are comparable in total value; at a minimum, this compensation is expected to cover the rent gap between the relocated unit and the existing unit Compensation 14.
 The policy states that ALL tenants are eligible to receive either monthly /2 rental top-ups OR a lump sum payment 15.
 The policy states that utilities must be included in rental top-up amount 1 if included in original unit rent but not in interim unit rent COMPENSATION TOTAL = /7 16.
 Tenant offered choice between fully paid applicant-secured moving /1 service or fixed compensation 17.
-Fixed compensation: over or equal to \$800 for studio/1bed; \$1000 for 2 /1 Maying Componenties beds; \$1200 for 3 beds Moving Compensation 18.
+Fixed compensation: over or equal to \$800 for studio/1bed; \$1000 for 2 /1 Maying Componentian beds; \$1200 for 3 beds Moving Compensation 18.
 Moving services covered by applicant or via fixed compensation for both /2 move out and in 19.
 Moving payout fee reviewed and adjusted anually by City Staff to account /1 for inflation MOVING COMPENSATION TOTAL = /5 20.
 The Tenant will have right of first refusal to move back into a unit in the /6 Right of First Refusal redeveloped building with the same number of bedrooms at the same rent that were paying at time of demolition RIGHT OF FIRST REFUSAL TOTAL = /6 21.
-The policy states that the applicant must administer a needs assessment /1 form in which tenants can indicate the additional relocation supports they , require Vulnerable Resident 22.
-The policy requires the applicant to provide additional supports to /2 Consideration tenants who indicate the need for them 12 23.
-The policy states that the city must support TRCs with connections to /1 health organizations and other non-profit services /1 neatth organizations and other hon-profit services
+The policy states that the applicant must administer a needs assessment /1 form in which tenants can indicate the additional relocation supports they Vulnerable Resident require Consideration 22.
+The policy requires the applicant to provide additional supports to Consideration tenants who indicate the need for them 23.
+The policy states that the city must support TRCs with connections to /1 health organizations and other non-profit services VULNERABLE RESIDENT CONSIDERATION TOTAL = /4